designstem/projects/algorithms/index.md

 **An exemplary lesson plan**
 1. Introduce the learning goals of the class
-2. Ask the students to think of any kind of problem on a daily basis and list the steps they need to perform in order to solve this problem
+2. Ask the students to think of any problem daily and list the steps they need to perform to solve this problem
 3. Ask students to enter the scenario webpage and do the tasks
 4. Explain what is an algorithm and where it can be found
 5. Discuss with the students the link between algorithms and design